-- 1. See the Construction and Professional Services Manual (CPSM) section 707.B for approved types. - 2.
-Ballasted and/or loose laid membrane roofs must be approved in advance by the University. - 3.
+- 1. 3-ply Built-Up Asphalt roofing is preferred. - 2.
+See the Construction and Professional Services Manual (CPSM) section 707.B for approved types. - 3.
+Ballasted and/or loose laid membrane roofs must be approved in advance by the University. - 4.
 Single-ply roofing systems (60 Mil) should be specified for low slope (less than 4 in 12 pitch) applications.
 Fully adhered systems are preferred.
 Ballasted systems must be approved in advance by the University.
-Mechanically fastened systems are not acceptable. - 4.
-Ballast (if approved) should be clean, river washed gravel meeting ASTM-C-136. - 5.
-Specify a flood test for new roof installations prior to final acceptance.
+Mechanically fastened systems are not acceptable.

+Ballast (if approved) should be clean, river washed gravel meeting ASTM-C-136.

+6. Specify a flood test for new roof installations prior to final acceptance.